 How many chaperones are on the bus and what are their roles?

 Nearly all of STLF's High School Pay It Forward Tours have eight chaperones (six College Leaders and two School Faculty).
-Each trip will have at least six chaperones, (all tours will include a school/community member) resulting in a 6:1 student to chaperone ratio or better.
 Approximately five - six college student volunteers from various universities across the Midwest will also be on the tour to serve as mentors and facilitators of the program.
 These students are trained and experienced in the program, and are also responsible for planning and organizing much of the experience.

 STLF works with our partner schools to first place an official school representative.
 This representative is usually a school faculty member that has been working on the tour since the beginning of the project.
 Due the nature of the academic calendar, STLF and the school are sometimes unable to place a school faculty or staff member.
 With school approval, STLF next looks into the community and seeks to find two parent/active community members whom we know and trust to chaperone the tour experience.
 Should a parent or community member be unable to attend, STLF will tap into our growing alumni network and place an individual that meets both criteria: 1) holds college degree and 2) 25 years of age or older.